-For the creative cookie exchange the theme was apples.
+For the creative cookie exchange, the theme was apples.
 I happened to have a half gallon of apple cider in the fridge.
 So, I went to work with writing down ideas and ingredients.
-Before I knew it, I had jotted down a recipe for cider snaps.
+Before I knew it, I had jotted down a recipe for apple cider snaps.
 To make my snaps, I had to make some apple cider molasses.

 My son has just started really enjoying apples.
 What a perfect time to do so too.
 I've only let him have a few sips of the apple cider because that could be a terrible mess, but I just introduced him to apples and peanut butter.
 Like myself, he found them heavenly.
 I came to this conclusion by the loud MMMMMM after every bite he takes.
 Gosh, he is so cute.

 I love the cracked look of these cookies.
-They have a great snap to them, but are also chewy.
+They have a great snap to them but are also chewy.
 They are a beautiful golden brown color and coated with a dusting of sugar before they are baked.
 Seriously, you have to put the time in and make these.
 Also, did them in some coffee.
 I'm in love.

 - Preheat oven to 350 degrees.
 Line cookie sheet with parchment paper.

 - In a large bowl, add in vegetable oil, brown and granulated sugar.
 Mix on medium until combined.
 Add in the eggs and cider molasses and mix on medium until incorporated.

 - In a separate bowl, sift all the dry ingredients.
 Pour them into the wet mixture and mix on low until combined.

 - Scoop the dough and roll into the ¼ cup granulated sugar.
 Place on cookie sheet.
 Space them 2" apart.
 I only had 6 scoops on my cookie sheet.